Echo1202/E7-Roullete/README.txt

 etc...

 !!make sure that there are no empty lines or extra lines in the text doc!!
+!!adding Ray crashes the program for some reason, untill I fix it assume that if the program crashes, Ray is on one of the teams!!

+Import shows how many characters were imported

 Currently importing characters does not change the display that characters were added, but clicking remove on the character you want does remove them from the list